microsoft/FASTER/docs/_pages/home.md

 # News and Updates

+* Version 2 of FASTER has been released with many API and performance improvements across the board.
+Learn more about the features in v2 at https://github.com/microsoft/FASTER/pull/563

 * A high-performance remote (TCP) interface to FasterKV is now available!
 It provides linear server scalability with increasing client sessions, with similar server throughput as embedded FasterKV.
 We provide a default C# client as well as an ability to extend to other protocols.
 Learn more [here](docs/remote-basics/).

-* Async API support has been improved, with async versions of `Upsert` and `Delete` added.
-Spin-wait has been significantly reduced in the codebase.

 * We support variable-length keys and values in FasterKV C# via `Memory<byte>` and more generally `Memory<T> where T : unmanaged` as key/value/input types.
 We also added a new type called `SpanByte` to represent variable-length keys and values.
 See the sample [here](https://github.com/Microsoft/FASTER/tree/main/cs/samples/StoreVarLenTypes) for details on these capabilities.
 This is in addition to the existing object-log support for class types.